ldtteam/MinecoloniesWiki/source/buildings/archery.md

 | 4 | 4 |
 | 5 | 5 |

 The Rangers in Training require a bow to practice.
-They will stand on or near the glowstone in the floor/ground and shoot at the targets, a bale of hay on a fence post.
+They will shoot at targets, a bale of hay on a fence post.

 The Rangers in Training are not actual Guards even though they will be dressed as Ranger Guards.
 They will go to their own house at night to sleep.